Mar 19, 2014|

 Part 6: Relax at the Beach and Golden Cities

 Now you’ve earned it: you’ve racked up an impressive list of South American destinations on your passport and so now that you’re near the coast of Brazil, relax at the beach!
-Spend a couple days in Rio de Janeiro, touring the Corcovado and Sugarloaf Mountains, the museums and cafes, and the beaches of Ipanema and Copacabana.
+Spend a couple of days in Rio de Janeiro, touring the Corcovado and Sugarloaf Mountains, the museums and cafes, and the beaches of Ipanema and Copacabana.
 Eat dinner at a Rodizio, an All-You-Can-Eat Brazilian Barbecue (included).

 Then delve into the historic gold mining region of Brazil: Ouro Preto and São João del Rei to the ancient seaport of Paraty.
 In Paraty, the gold was loaded on ships destined for the Old World.
 The city has been declared a Brazilian National treasure.
-Stroll through the streets often covered by water, past houses in elegant decay before boarding a schooner for a half-day cruise of the islands including a lunch.
-São João del Rei is where you’ll find masterful sculpture by Aleijadinho, who was Brazil’s most famous sculptor.
+Stroll through the streets often covered by water, past houses in elegant decay before boarding a schooner for a half-day cruise of the islands including lunch.
+São João del Rei is where you’ll find a masterful sculpture by Aleijadinho, who was Brazil’s most famous sculptor.
 Ouro Preto was the heart of the gold mining region during the colonial and imperial eras.

 Part 7: The Amazon Rainforest

 Believe it or not, but this South America bucket list tour includes all the things that will make this trip seamless and effortless, so that you can just focus on having fun and relaxing and exploring.
 You won’t need to worry about getting from place to place, because all transportation, guides, transfers, entrance fees, etc are pre-arranged.
 Here’s the breakdown:

 - 50 days 4-star hotels